 The Rook I project hosts the recentlis land based and is defined by strong visible uranium and dense accumulations of massive to semi-massive pitchblende mineralization.
 Combined with Arrow, uranium occurrences along trend have now been identified over a mineralized strike length of 5.6 km all within the Rook I project.

 The Harpoon Discovery is located on a Rook I internal mineral disposition (northeast of green dashed line in Figure 1) which is subject to a 2% net smelter return royalty (the “NSR”) of which 1% can be repurchased by the Company for $1 million which is held by Advanced Royalty Corp.
 In addition, Harpoon is subject to a 10% production carried interest held by Rio Tinto Uranium Corporation (“Rio Tinto”) which provides Rio Tinto with a right to 10% of potential future production provided Rio Tinto pays NexGen their 10% pro rata portion of the collective expenditure from June 20, 2005.

 Bow Discovery, Rook I

 Rook I also hosts the Bow discovery which is located 3.7 km northeast of Arrow.
 Bow is a prospective target which has planned near-term drilling to be conducted on it.
 Holes at Bow will target step-outs from known mineralization as well as coincident VTEM and radon in lake water anomalies, and structural traps interpreted from previous drilling and geophysical surveys.

-NexGen holds a 64% interest in IsoEnergy Ltd (www.isoenergy.ca) which holds a highly prospective portfolio of Eastern Athabasca Basin properties that include Thorburn Lake (7 km from Cigar Lake) and an option to earn 100% interest in Radio (adjacent to Roughrider deposit).
+NexGen holds a 64% interest in IsoEnergy Ltd. (www.isoenergy.ca) which holds a highly prospective portfolio of Eastern Athabasca Basin properties that include Thorburn Lake (7 km from Cigar Lake) and the Radio Project (adjacent to Roughrider deposit).